 This warranty excludes failure resulting from: improper use or installation, normal wear and tear, accident, abuse, neglect, fire, water, lightning or other acts of nature, causes external to the product or other factors beyond Robotiq's control.
+It also excludes all consumable parts, such as suction cups, and their normal wear.

-10. Contact
+11. Contact